Chrismcclendon0/osticket-prereqs/README.md

 </p>
 <p>
 Next select the "Networking" tab and confirm that the "Virtual network, subnet, and Public IP" will all be created by default.
-Once completed select "Review and create" to create your virtual machine.</p>
+Once completed select "Review and create" to create your virtual machine.

+Select your newly made virtual machine, copy the public IP address and enter it into remote desktop as a new user.
+Enter the username and password then connect. </p>
 <br />